 Love Them or Hate Them…

-- And it may be completely outside your lender’s control
+- And often it may be completely outside your lender’s control

-Again, your lender is not the culprit here, but rather timing.
+Again, your lender is not the culprit here, but rather timing is.
 So luck is involved as well, which as we all know, can go both ways.

 Your mortgage doesn’t operate in a vacuum.
 If you send in a document that happens to raise a red flag with the underwriter, everything may change in a heartbeat.

 They only know as much as you tell them, and if you hold something back or aren’t forthright, it can turn your application on its head.

 Again, it’s not your lender in many cases, it’s just reality in the mortgage world.

 Lenders are held accountable for mistakes made during the loan process, and so yes, they may ask for a document more than once.
 Or a blank page that seems entirely insignificant.

 And they may ask for a letter of explanation.
 And they might ask for an explanation to your previous explanation.

 But it’s all done for a reason.
 Lenders aren’t in business to play games with you.